pshdev0/dockermon/README.md

 # TODO
 * Colorise log output
 * Add search function
-* Add AWS key checking to see if they've cleared, and an AWS button to refresh the keys
+* Add AWS key checking to see if they've cleared, and add an AWS button to refresh the keys